-Mathletics, Timestables Rockstars, and Spelling Homework Book activities will also be set- children have log-in details recorded in their Home School Diaries.
+Mathletics, TimesTables Rockstars and Read Theory activities will also be set- children have log-in details recorded in their Home School Diaries.

+Spelling Shed lists will be available via the newsletter weekly.
 However, your child may receive differentiated spellings.
 If you have any questions, please see your class teacher.
+Each week, the children are expected to complete 20 points worth of activities for all of the words on their list.